Leezekun/MacRAG/README.md

 python gen_index.py
 ```

+## ⚙️ Processed Data

+We have also provided processed data at: https://drive.google.com/file/d/12yAlWecENLcDT-pqK-roymRwzAS6my-n/view?usp=sharing

 ## 📊 Evaluation

 Here are example scripts for performing inference and evaluation on benchmark datasets.
 To get started, first navigate to the `src` directory.